 Source: Mazars CEE Tax Guide 2017

-Prime minister Robert Fico has expressed support for a significant increase to the minimum wage in the past.
+Prime minister Robert Fico has expressed support for a significant increase in the minimum wage in the past.
 According to him, the minimum monthly pay in Slovakia should exceed 500 EUR in 2019.

-Jumps in the increases to the Czech minimum wage are being criticized by the representatives of businessmen, for example the Czech chamber of commerce.
-“While the minimum wage was traditionally increased by 500 CZK every year, the government increased it by 1100 CZK this year, and expects to increase it by another 1200 in January of 2018.
+Jumps in the Czech minimum wage increases are being criticized by the representatives of businessmen, for example, the Czech chamber of commerce.
+“While the minimum wage was traditionally increased by 500 CZK every year, the government increased it by 1100 CZK this year and expected to increase it by another 1200 in January of 2018.
 Ironically, increasing the minimum wage harms employees working for minimum wage,” a statement from the chamber read on Monday.

 They referenced a study carried out by the University of Economics, which tracked the influence of the minimum wage in the Czech Republic on the unemployment rate between 1996 and 2015.
 The study showed that because of the increases to the minimum wage, employers tend first to cut the employees’ hours and later resort to firing them.
 Many economists contacted by Novinky worry that aggressive increases to the minimum wage can endanger positions that require little qualification because companies might rather invest in operation automatization and robotization.